1943 Surprise Hurricane: Censorship

 The hurricane occurred during World War II, with activity from a German U-boat expected in the Gulf of Mexico.
 As a result, ship reports were silenced.
-At the time, the Weather Bureau relied primarily on ship and land weather station observations for issue storm warnings.
-Additionally, advisories had to be cleared through the Weather Bureau office in New Orleans, Louisiana, causing them to be released hours late; moreover the advisories contained no forecast information, which would have allowed for preparation before the storm struck.
+At the time, the Weather Bureau relied primarily on ship and land weather station observations to issue storm warnings.
+Additionally, advisories had to be cleared through the Weather Bureau office in New Orleans, Louisiana, causing them to be released hours late; moreover, the advisories contained no forecast information, which would have allowed for preparation before the storm struck.
 The news media after the hurricane was heavily censored by the government due to national security, as information could not be leaked to the Axis powers about the loss of production of war materials.
 Reportedly, the Federal Bureau of Investigation shut down a telegraph office in La Porte after a telegram was sent containing information about damage from the hurricane.
 The only news of this storm was published in Texas and Louisiana.
-After the loss of life in this storm, the Government of the United States has never censored hurricane advisories again.
+After the loss of life in this storm, the government of the United States has never censored hurricane advisories again.

 Impact and aftermath

 In Louisiana, light winds were observed, with gusts of 36 mph at both Burrwood and Lake Charles.
 Locally heavy rains were reported in some areas, with a 24-hour precipitation total of 7.65 in in DeQuincy on July 28.

 The storm brought strong winds to Texas, with gusts up to 132 mph reported at the cooling towers at the Shell Oil Refinery in Deer Park and the Humble Oil Refinery in Baytown.
 Four towers were destroyed at the latter, while other damage there reduced production of toluene, which is a precursor to TNT.
 Some towers were also toppled at the Shell Oil Refinery in Deer Park.
 As these were the primary refineries producing aviation fuel for World War II, it was decided that news about this loss of production should be censored.
 A number of other oil derricks were destroyed throughout Chambers and Jefferson counties.
 At Ellington Field Joint Reserve Base near Houston, strong winds blew off the top of a hangar, destroyed five planes, and injured at least 22 cadets.
-Thousands in the Houston were left without telephone and electrical service, which caused all three radio stations in the area to go off air.
+Thousands in the Houston area were left without telephone and electrical service, which caused all three radio stations in the area to go off air.
 The nearby Houston Yacht Club also suffered heavy damage.
 At Point Bolivar, located on the Bolivar Peninsula, nearly all homes were destroyed by the high winds.
-The high school's physical education building in La Porte, which was originally a three story building, was reduced to only one floor after windows shattered and the support beams toppled, causing the roof to collapse.
+The high school's physical education building in La Porte, which was originally a three-story building, was reduced to only one floor after windows shattered and the support beams toppled, causing the roof to collapse.
 At nearby Morgan's Point, a water tower was knocked over.
 On Galveston Island, a number of brick businesses, buildings, and churches collapsed.